chainlighting/mypaas/readme.md

 1. set the docker-engine's mirro registry

     *registry* supply the image-meta, *registry mirror* supply the image. **when registry down, docker-image can be downloaded?**

     1.1 aliyun docker mirror site

         register your account on https://dev.aliyun.com, on page: *https://dev.aliyun.com/search.html*, you will get how to set mirror in *special linux distribution*.

 2. create a *private registry container*

-#### paas management
+## mypaas management
     * use **rancher** to manage our cluster infrastructure.
     * use **swarm** to shecdule all our docker supply.